How much super do you need?

 Meet with a financial planner

-As part of your Cbus membership, you have access to our team of financial advisers over the phone who can assist you in planning your retirement.
+As part of your Cbus membership, you have access to our financial advisers.
+They can help you plan your retirement.

-Cbus Advice Services can also refer you to an accredited financial planner who meets strict professional qualification and service criteria as set by Cbus and the Financial Advice Association Australia Limited (FAAA).
+We can also refer you to an accredited financial planner.
+They meet strict professional qualification and service criteria set by Cbus and the Financial Advice Association Australia Limited (FAAA).

-The financial planners offer advice on a fee-for-service basis, with any fees agreed with you in advance.
-You may be eligible to have the financial planner payment fees deducted directly from your Cbus account.
+The financial planners offer advice on a fee-for-service basis.
+Any fees are agreed with you in advance.
+You may be eligible to have these fees taken directly from your Cbus account.

 Get in touch with us